Infected Septum Piercing: What Does It Look Like and How to Treat It?

 Preventing Septum Piercing Infection

-Whether you haven't yet gotten your septum pierced or have experienced an infection and want to avoid it in the future, it's a good idea to be aware of some ways to prevent it:
+Whether you haven't yet gotten your Septum pierced or have experienced an infection and want to avoid it in the future, it's a good idea to be aware of some ways to prevent it:

 1. Make Sure Your Piercer Uses Sterile Equipment.